OpenTreeOfLife/python-opentree/INSTALL.md

 ## Install to run the example Jupyter notebooks

-If you plan to run the example Jupyter notebooks, install [Jupyter](https://jupyter.org/) within the virtual environment as well.
+If you plan to run the example Jupyter notebooks, you will need to install [Jupyter](https://jupyter.org/) within the virtual environment as well.

-Create (if you haven't yet) and activate the virtual environment as shown above:
+Make sure to first create the virtual environment and activate it as shown above.

-    source env/bin/activate

-Install the kernel:
+Now you can install a kernel:

     pip install ipykernel
 	  python -m ipykernel install --user --name=opentree

-Install `jupyter`:
+Install `jupyter` from PyPI:

 	  pip install jupyter

-Open the example notebooks:
+Open the example notebooks with:

 	  jupyter notebook docs/notebooks/